ShawnMalal/cse15l-lab-reports/labReport1.md

   [Tutorial on how to reset your course-specific account's password](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)

-* Now that everything is set up, the first step is to open up your own VS Code terminal(Ctrl or Command + backtick , or use the Terminal → New Terminal menu option).
+* Now that everything is set up, the first step is to open up your own VS Code terminal (Ctrl or Command + backtick , or use the Terminal → New Terminal menu option).
 Then, to use ssh, the command you must input in the terminal will look exactly like this, except you replace the 'zz' with your course-specific account.

+> $ ssh cs15lwi23zz@ieng6.ucsd.edu

+The '$' symbol is there for reference to the terminal, no need to type it.

+If this is the first time you are connecting to the remote server (which it most likely is), then it should look like this:

+> ⤇ ssh cs15lwi23zz@ieng6.ucsd.edu
+> The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
+> RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
+> Are you sure you want to continue connecting (yes/no/[fingerprint])?